Montoneros: Relations with Perón

 Montoneros had a complicated relationship with Juan Perón himself.
-In February 1971, Perón sent a letter to Montoneros, agreeing with their declaration that "the only possible road for the people to seize power and install national socialism is total, national, and prolonged revolutionary war" and praised the organization for adapting Peronist doctrine to the difficult conditions created by the military dictatorship.
-Interpreted as Perón endorsement of Montoneros, the organization was soon joined by several other Peronist organizations – shortly after Perón's response, the Descamisado Political-Military Organization under the leadership of Horacio Mendizabal and Norberto Habegger merged with Montoneros, in October 1973 Montoneros welcomed the FAR into its ranks, and in 1974 Peronist Armed Forces also joined Montoneros.
-As Perón returned to Argentina in July 1973 and was welcomed by large groups and overjoyed demonstrations, Montoneros were reported to be 'winning the street', with chants such as 'long live the Montoneros who killed Aramburu' being popular Peronist slogans.
-However, Perón's return marked increasing conflict between various Peronist wings, determined to gain the upper hand.
+In February 1971, Perón sent a letter to Montoneros, agreeing with their declaration that "the only possible road for the people to seize power and install national socialism is total, national, and prolonged revolutionary war", and he praised the organization for adapting Peronist doctrine to the difficult conditions created by the military dictatorship.
+Seen as having received Perón's endorsement, the organization was soon joined by several other Peronist organizations: shortly after Perón's response, the Descamisado Political-Military Organization under the leadership of Horacio Mendizabal and Norberto Habegger merged with Montoneros; in October 1973, Montoneros welcomed the FAR into its ranks; and in 1974, the Peronist Armed Forces also joined Montoneros.
+As Perón returned to Argentina in July 1973—and was welcomed by large groups and overjoyed demonstrations—Montoneros were reported to be "winning the street", with chants such as "long live the Montoneros who killed Aramburu" being popular Peronist slogans.
+However, Perón's return marked increasing conflict between various Peronist wings, each determined to gain the upper hand.
 According to Perón biographer Jill Hedges, Perón was alarmed by the fact that his return did not reduce political violence in Argentina, but rather invited further clashes between the left and right wings of his movement.
-Perón also believed that some guerrilla and right-wing groups did not genuinely support him, but rather planned his assassination.
+Perón also believed that some guerrilla and right-wing groups did not genuinely support him, but rather planned his assassination instead.

-In September 1973, Perón attempted to maintain unity in his movement, and met with leaders of the Montoneros and FAR.
+In September 1973, Perón attempted to maintain unity in his movement, and he met with leaders of the Montoneros and FAR.
 However, Perón was heartbroken by the assassination of trade union leader José Ignacio Rucci, for which the Montoneros claimed responsibility.
-Rucci's assassination marked the first time Perón cried in public.
-Perón went into state of depression, and declared at his death: "They killed my son.
-They cut off my legs".
-The death of Rucci made Perón cold towards Montoneros, culminating in Perón demanding their expulsion from the Justicalist Movement on May Day 1974, which insulted the Peronist Left.
-Despite this, Montoneros never abandoned Perón and glorified him after his death.
-His last major speech from 12 June 1974, in which Perón denounced an "imperialist plot", was interpreted as proof that Perón was "to a great extent taking up the orientations and many of the criticisms which we were formulating" by the Montoneros.
-Ronaldo Munck argues that Perón did not desire to abandon Montoneros and his June speech was intended to restore their trust after the May Day confrontation.
-Montoneros praised Perón for realizing his "May Day mistake" shortly before his death, and continued to identify him as their mentor.
-However, after Perón's death the Montoneros went underground on 6 September 1974 and organized resistance against the regime of Isabel Perón, as Isabel's government was dominated by right-wing figures who sought to centralize their control of the movement and initiated crackdowns on other Peronist factions.
+Rucci's assassination marked the first time that Perón cried in public.
+Perón went into a state of depression, and he declared at Rucci's death: "They killed my son.
+They cut off my legs."
+The death of Rucci turned Perón cold toward Montoneros, culminating in Perón demanding their expulsion from the justicialist movement on May Day in 1974, which insulted the Peronist left.
+Despite this coolness, Montoneros never abandoned Perón and glorified him after his death.
+His last major speech from 12 June 1974, in which Perón denounced an "imperialist plot", was interpreted by the Montoneros as proof that Perón was "to a great extent taking up the orientations and many of the criticisms which we were formulating".
+Sociologist Ronaldo Munck argues that Perón did not want to abandon Montoneros, and his June speech was intended to restore their trust after the May Day confrontation.
+Montoneros praised Perón for realizing his "May Day mistake" shortly before his death, and they continued to identify him as their mentor.
+However, after Perón's death, the Montoneros went underground on 6 September 1974 and organized resistance against the regime of Isabel Perón; this occurred because Isabel's government was dominated by right-wing figures, who sought to centralize their control of the movement and initiated crackdowns on other Peronist factions.